tzachz/github-comment-counter/README.md

 Can be used to identify and celebrate top reviewers.

+Counts all recent in-code comments on organization's opened and closed Pull Requests, excluding comments on one's own Pull Requests.

 Queries [GitHub API](http://developer.github.com/v3/) every X minutes and displays the result.

 Build